legal herstory pioneers

 Helped write the Illinois Married Women's Property Act of 1861 and the Earnings Act of 1869.

-Biography: ThoughtCo., Library of Congress
+Biography: Wikipedia, ThoughtCo., Library of Congress

 Carol Moseley Braun